mars-sim/mars-sim/README.md

 Currently, mars-sim does not require JavaFX.

  ```
-Specifically, the official release v3.1.0 to v3.2.0 of mars-sim do not
+Note 1 : Specifically, the official release of v3.1.0, v3.2.0 and v3.3.0 of mars-sim do not
 utilize JavaFX / OpenJFX.
 Therefore, it's NOT a requirement to install them.
  ```